MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ---
 title: Set up an SDN network controller in the VMM fabric
-description: This article describes how to set up a Software Defined Network infrastructure in the VMM fabric
+description: This article describes how to set up a Software Defined Network (SDN) infrastructure in the System Center VMM fabric.
 author: rayne-wiselman
 ms.author: raynew
 manager: cfreeman
-ms.date:  2016-10-12
+ms.date: 10-12-2016
 ms.topic: article
 ms.prod: system-center-threshold
 ms.technology: virtual-machine-manager
 ---

 # Set up an SDN network controller in the VMM fabric